razanahmed1/ftt/README.md

 ## 🚀 Future Enhancements

-* Add advanced DAX measures for deeper business insights.
-* Implement predictive analytics to forecast future sales trends.
+* Add forecasting for sales trends.
-* Expand the dashboard with additional pages (e.g., Customer Insights, Product Performance).
-* Integrate more data sources to enrich the analysis.
+* Try connecting the data to Power BI for more visuals.
-* Add drill‑through pages for detailed order and customer exploration.
+* Add more KPIs like profit margin and customer retention.
-* Improve the data model with more dimensions (e.g., Region, Supplier).
+* Improve the design for a smoother user experience.ates.
-* Automate data refresh for real‑time updates.